Find Affordable College Courses

 Lubbock, TX

-The average tuition and fees for an out-of-state undergraduate student at Texas Tech are $24,121 a year.
+Texas Tech undergraduate students pay an average of $24,121 in tuition and fees each year.
 After completing their degree, digital communication graduates from Texas Tech carry an average student debtload of $23,250.
 This translates to an average monthly loan payment of $270, based on a 10-year repayment plan.

-On top of its placing in our value ranking, Texas Tech also did well on our Best Radio, TV & Digital Communication Schools in the Southwest Region list.
-It’s in the top 10% of all schools reviewed in this analysis.
+Texas Tech also claimed a spot on our Best Radio, TV & Digital Communication Schools in the Southwest Region list.
+It’s in the top 10% of all schools in this category.

 Read full report on Radio, Television & Digital Communication at Texas Tech University